New bipartisan bill calls for Puerto Rico statehood

 Lawmakers introduced new bipartisan legislation to make Puerto Rico the nation's 51st state by 2021.

-The bill, known as the Puerto Rico Admission Act of 2018 was presented on Wednesday by Puerto Rico’s Resident Commissioner Jenniffer González-Colón, R-P.R., who authored the bill and is a non-voting member of the U.S. Congress who represents the more than 3 million Puerto Ricans who live in the island.
+The bill, known as the Puerto Rico Admission Act of 2018 was presented on Wednesday by Puerto Rico’s Resident Commissioner Jenniffer González-Colón, R-P.R., who authored the bill and is a non-voting member of the U.S. Congress.

-“This is the first step to open a serious discussion to determine the ultimate political status of Puerto Rico,” said González.“To sum everything up, this is about equality,” she said.
+“This is the first step to open a serious discussion to determine the ultimate political status of Puerto Rico,” said González.
+“To sum everything up, this is about equality."

 The bipartisan effort is co-sponsored by 36 members of Congress, 22 Republicans and 14 Democrats.